Tag Archives: Online reputation management

 People who have successfully sued in response to online defamation (typically a series of anonymous posts about them) have been awarded millions of dollars in damages.
 The posters identities have become public, often in the news media.

 It is not always possible to have anonymous comments about you removed from an online forum or other platform—but it can be done, especially if the material is clearly defamatory.
-Fortunately, in 2013 many websites began revising their comment and user policies to prevent libel…and to contribute to a more civil Internet.
-(The more obscure and independent a site, the less likely it is that they have such practices in place.
-See our safe browsing tips below.)
 If you are the topic of such content, look for their user policy.
-Often they will not only remove the offensive material when requested to do so, but they will block the user who posted it from their site.
+Sometimes they will not only remove the offensive material when requested to do so, but they will block the user who posted it from their site.

 You can also support Right2Remove, which advocates for “Right to Remove” privacy policy legislation “that allows for the removal of content from Internet platforms that is designed to cause reputational harm to consumers in the United States.”
 Their vision is for Congress to introduce a “Right to Remove” bill that can be enforced by the Federal Trade Commission or an independent review panel.